M-Abdelmegeed/Mars-Rover-Project/README.md

 ![image](https://user-images.githubusercontent.com/67200068/206852082-b7841096-4c5c-4fcc-b6f7-b9471e5a6676.png)

 ---
-As the rover starts to drive, the obstacles which are cpatured by thr rover are red in the world map and the navigable terrain is blue
+### As the rover starts to drive, the obstacles which are cpatured by thr rover are red in the world map and the navigable terrain is blue
 ![image](https://user-images.githubusercontent.com/67200068/206852222-7d294be6-ee3a-4197-a36e-85757babd2d9.png)

 ---
-When the rover finds a yellow rock ,the rock is plotted in the world map as a white pixel and the number of Located is increased by one
+### When the rover finds a yellow rock ,the rock is plotted in the world map as a white pixel and the number of Located is increased by one
 ![image](https://user-images.githubusercontent.com/67200068/206852275-97067f5f-35ea-4cd6-90cf-bdee3419f8ca.png)

 ---
-The Rover continues to navigate the map  trying to locate many rocks as possible
+### The Rover continues to navigate the map  trying to locate many rocks as possible
 ![image](https://user-images.githubusercontent.com/67200068/206852311-f5013460-8cc5-49ca-b6d5-a7d91dc14c9e.png)

 ---
-When the rover finds a deadend, it automatically rotates and finds another path
+### When the rover finds a deadend, it automatically rotates and finds another path
 ![image](https://user-images.githubusercontent.com/67200068/206852468-6df57761-8b47-45e5-9f60-d6027cbe622a.png)

 ---
-<font size="8">The map on the left indicate the rover vision whether it is an obstacle (red) or a navigable terrain(blue)</font>
+### The map on the left indicate the rover vision whether it is an obstacle (red) or a navigable terrain(blue)
 ![image](https://user-images.githubusercontent.com/67200068/206852542-d3433882-1f11-44c3-9d96-a5ee0c731d37.png)